Improving the World: Through a Child’s Eyes

 Giselle is one of our young Miracles Day donors.
-For the past two years, Giselle has saved up her pocket money to give to people in need.
-We recently got in touch with her to find out what inspired such a generous gift and what else she’s doing to make the world a better place.
+In recent years, Giselle has saved up her pocket money to give to people in need.
+We got in touch with her to find out what inspired such a generous gift and what else she’s doing to make the world a better place.

 Giselle, why did you chose to donate to Miracles Day?